livingincircuits/portfolio/content/projects/2021-01-20/index.md

 ### The Challenge

-Our hypothesis based on past research was around delivering a compellingly different promotion experience that would increase in week on week retention and we would know we’ve been successful when we see a 3% increase in week on week retention as a result of running this new promotion.
+Our hypothesis based on past research was around delivering a compellingly different promotion experience that would increase in week-on-week retention and we would know we’ve been successful when we see a 3% increase in week on week retention as a result of running this new promotion.

 ### Research